What’s the difference between image and identity in personal branding?

 - marketer (I graduated from short-term studies in marketing + I worked for 1 year in branding + I worked for over 2 years in copywriting);

 - PR practitioner (public relations degree, 5-year university studies + PR consultancy, online and offline);

 - HR consultant (2 Masters in HR + certified in the US as a Global Career Development Facilitator + 2 internationally recognized training courses in psychometric instruments + over 3 years of practice in career consulting + I took governmentally acknowledged classes in entrepreneurial consultancy + I worked as a consultant for entrepreneurs + I was a member of the Romanian Counsellors Association);

 - trainer (I was trained as a governmentally acknowledged trainer);

-- human resources inspector (specialized governmentally acknowledged training + I granted consultancy on issues related to the Labor Code);
+- human resources inspector (specialized governmentally recognized training + I granted consultancy on issues related to the Labor Code);

 - author (I published 5 books + I have been an editor in various publications + I participated in/was awarded at various competitions and conferences with specialized papers + I published articles and short stories in magazines and newspapers + I wrote plays – even though I haven’t published them yet + I am a blogger + I completed a specialization in communication sciences);

-- blogger (I have been publishing on numerous blogs since 2007; I have 4 blogs, and I regularly post on 2 of them).
+- blogger (I have been publishing on numerous blogs since 2007; I have 4 blogs and regularly post on 2 of them).

 So, considering which audience I am addressing, I will choose one of these “sub-identities”.
 But beware!